GoDaddy is acquiring social media marketing platform Main Street Hub for $125M

 Founded in 2010 Main Street Hub has raised a total of $93M in debt and equity financing from Silicon Valley Bank, Vista Equity Partners, Bessemer Venture Partners and other investors.

-For a monthly fee Main Street Hub handles all aspects of a small business’ online presence including marketing automation, CRM, social media, reputation management and mobile, web and email marketing.
+For a monthly fee, Main Street Hub handles all aspects of a small business’ online presence including marketing automation, CRM, social media, reputation management and mobile, web and email marketing.

 But of course these days the most important part of a business’ online presence is their social media activity, which is where Main Street Hub shines.
 The company has a team of photographers, writers, designers and marketers to create and manage content on all of a business’ social pages.